Home

 -

-The key focus of the AGYA is on strengthening collaboration between Arab and German junior academics of excellence.
-Their work includes helping to overcome current challenges which are becoming particularly evident due to the present political changes in the Arab world.
-(Supporter on the German side: BBAW)
+The central aim of the AGYA is to strengthen cooperation between excellent young Arab and German researchers.
+In this way, it also makes a contribution to overcoming the current challenges, which are particularly evident in the current political changes in the Arab world.
+(Sponsor on the German side: BBAW)